Nadia Murad

-Murad is the founder of Nadia's Initiative, an organization dedicated to "helping women and children victimized by genocides, mass atrocities, and human trafficking to heal and rebuild their lives and communities".
+Murad is the founder of Nadia's Initiative, a non-profit organization dedicated to "helping women and children victimized by genocide, mass atrocities, and human trafficking to heal and rebuild their lives and communities".
+Its establishment was prompted by the Sinjar massacre.

-In 2018, she and Denis Mukwege were jointly awarded the Nobel Peace Prize for "their efforts to end the use of sexual violence as a weapon of war and armed conflict".
-She is the first Iraqi and Yazidi to be awarded a Nobel Prize.
+In 2018, she and Congolese gynecologist Denis Mukwege were jointly awarded the Nobel Peace Prize for "their efforts to end the use of sexual violence as a weapon of war and armed conflict."
+She is the first Iraqi and Yazidi to have been awarded a Nobel Peace Prize.

-In 2016, Murad was appointed as the first-ever Goodwill Ambassador for the Dignity of Survivors of Human Trafficking for the United Nations Office on Drugs and Crime (UNODC).
+In 2016, Murad was appointed as the first-ever Goodwill Ambassador for the Dignity of Survivors of Human Trafficking for the United Nations Office on Drugs and Crime.

-Early life
+Early and personal life

-Murad was born in the village of Kocho in Sinjar District, Iraq, populated mostly by Yazidi people.
+Murad was born in the village of Kocho in the Sinjar District, Iraq, populated mostly by Yazidi people.
 Her family, of the Yazidi minority, were farmers.

 Murad is the youngest of 11 children, not including her four older half siblings.
-Murad's father married her mother after the death of his first wife, who left him with four children.
+Murad's father married her mother after the death of his first wife, with whom he had four children.
 Both of her parents were devout Yazidis, though Murad did not know much about the religion growing up.
 Murad's father died in 2003.

-As a child Murad dreamed of owning a hair salon.
+As a child, Murad dreamed of owning a beauty salon.
 She was attached to her home and never imagined leaving Kocho to live elsewhere.